wavefrontHQ/docs/pages/doc/monitoring_wavefront_proxy.md

 ### Examine the Proxy Configuration Properties

-{% include note.html content="This feature is supported for Wavefront proxy versions 12.2 and later." %}
+{% include note.html content="This feature is supported for Wavefront proxies 12.2 and later." %}

 1. On the Proxies Browser page, click the name of the proxy you are interested in.
 2. Click the **Proxy Configuration** tab and examine the current configuration properties of the proxy.

 ![An annotated screenshot of the Configuration tab.
 The annotations are listed below.](images/proxies_configuration.png)

-The **Proxies Configuration** page lists the [proxy configuration properties](proxies_configuring.html#configuration-properties) with their values in the current `wavefront.conf` file.
+The **Proxies Configuration** page lists the [proxy configuration properties](proxies_configuring.html#configuration-properties) with their current values in the `wavefront.conf` file.
 * The configuration properties are organized in categories by type.
 The properties in each category are grouped in cards by subcategory.
 * Cards with the user icon contain at least one configuration property with a modified value (different from the default value).

 On this page, you can:
-* Perform a free-text search of the cards that contain given property names.
+* Search the cards by a keyword in their property names.
 * Filter the cards by containing or not containing a modified property value.
 * Filter the cards by type.
 * Expand a card and examine the containing configuration properties with their values.
 Modified property values are in blue color.